How is a gastric bypass done?

 - take vitamin and mineral supplements each day

-You should also go for regular blood tests to check your vitamin and mineral levels.
+It’s important to go for regular blood tests to check your vitamin and mineral levels.
 This will help your healthcare team know how many extra vitamins and minerals your body needs.